JimKing100/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  The 'Employee' and 'Territory' table have a many-to-many relationship.
+Multiple records in 'Employee' are related to multiple records in 'Territory'.
+A join table 'EmployeeTerritory' is used to map the records.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  A NoSQL database can be approriate for very large amounts of data that is not transactional in nature.
+NoSQL DBs can be highly scalable with less structured data.
+It is not approriate for transational data that requires a high level of security.

 - What is "NewSQL", and what is it trying to achieve?

+Is a new class of RDBMS that seeks to provide the scalability of NoSQL with the reliability, security and ACID transactional features of a traditional RDBMS.
+ACID is the Atomic, Cinistent, Isolation and Durability that relational databases have traditionally provided.
+NewSQL is trying to achieve the best of both NoSQL and RDBMS.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as